ChrisMoller/aplquat/README.md

 16  |   'rad'  | ''   |  'radians'       | Radians  |
 17  |   'deg'  | ''   |  'degrees'       | Degrees  |

+These operations variously have monadic and dyadic interpretations as described below.

 ## Installation

 - ./autogen.sh
 - make
 - sudo make install

-Note that the installation process queries apl itself to find the location of the APL source code, so the source for the current apl must still be where apl said it came from.
+Note that the installation process queries apl itself (`apl --show_src_dir`) to find the location of the APL source code, so the source for the current apl must still be where apl said it came from.
+Alternately, the source path can be set with a configure script option --apl-source-dir=<path>.

 ### A quaternion C++ library